terraform-google-modules/terraform-example-foundation/3-networks/README.md

 <td>3-networks (this file)</td>
 <td>Sets up base and restricted shared VPCs with default DNS, NAT (optional),
 Private Service networking, VPC service controls, Dedicated or Partner Interconnect, and baseline firewall rules for each environment.
-Also sets up the global DNS hub.</td>
+It also sets up the global DNS hub.</td>
 </tr>
 <tr>
 <td><a
 href="https://github.com/terraform-google-modules/terraform-example-foundation/tree/master/4-projects">4-projects</a></td>
-<td>Set up a folder structure, projects, and application infrastructure pipeline for applications,
+<td>Sets up a folder structure, projects, and application infrastructure pipeline for applications,
  which are connected as service projects to the shared VPC created in the previous stage.</td>
 </tr>
 </tbody>